-Diversity and Inclusion
+Diversity, Equity, and Inclusion

-Several faculty members attended professional development sessions this summer such as Students with Disabilities: Exceptional Student Education for All Educators, How to Talk to Kids About Race, International Literacy Association: How to Raise and Teach Anti-Racist Kids, Teach Your Heart Out Virtual Teacher Town Hall: A Conversation on Social Justice, and Understanding Equity and Inequity presented by the Equity Literacy Institute.
+Several faculty members have recently attended professional development sessions such as Students with Disabilities: Exceptional Student Education for All Educators, How to Talk to Kids About Race, International Literacy Association: How to Raise and Teach Anti-Racist Kids, Teach Your Heart Out Virtual Teacher Town Hall: A Conversation on Social Justice, and Understanding Equity and Inequity presented by the Equity Literacy Institute.
 We are excited to have these faculty members bring this training to our broader faculty community.